Devli-T/Motifcaller-Machine-Learning-Decoding-Tool/README.md

 # Sequence-to-Sequence Motif Caller

 ## Overview
 This project implements a sequence-to-sequence model for calling motifs from nanopore sequencing signal data.
 The current implementation utilises a convolutional encoder and transformer encoder combined with a GRU-based decoder with an attention mechanism to generate motif sequences from raw signal data.
-In upcoming future updates, more graphical data anaylsis will be provided.
+In upcoming future updates, more graphical data analysis will be provided.

 ## Synthetic Data Generation
 To generate synthetic data using Squigulator, follow these steps: